ansys/pydpf-composites/doc/source/index.rst

 Limitations
 '''''''''''
 - Layered elements (section data) that have not been preprocessed with ACP are not supported.
-  For information on converting legacy models, see `Import of Legacy Mechanical APDL Composite Models`_ in the DPF help.
+  For information on converting legacy models, see `Import legacy models`_ in the DPF help.
 - Only the Mechanical APDL solver is supported.